djpri/spooky-surprise/notes/endings.md

   - What it means: You negotiate terms with the Ashen Bride and keep your name.
 The bound spirit is a partner, not a prisoner; the Voice speaks as Self, not master.
   - Unlock cues: Bargain the Terms (4C9); maintain a True Name; demonstrate restraint with Talamh and empathy with Muir.
   - Bright note: Your veins glow warm gold‑violet; candles neither lean nor flee.

+**Voice & Bride Encounter Outcomes (3C2 choices leading to varied endings):**

+- [5C7] She Withholds Aid (Rejection Path) — [Ambiguous‑Dark]
+  - What it means: You condemn both Voice and Bride.
+They withdraw; you walk without the Anima's hand.
+Balance is possible but unlikely.
+  - Unlock cues: Choose Condemn Both (4C4).
+Functions as a flag that makes 5C11/5C13 harder.
+  - Dread note: Mirrors frost when you enter a room.

+- [5C8] Gnostic Wedding (Integration Variant) — [Ambiguous‑Dark]
+  - What it means: Union with Voice and Bride brings comprehension and constraint.
+The Veil rests; freedom narrows.
+  - Unlock cues: Choose Merge With Both (4C5) after integrating Shadow cues; decline full consumption.
+  - Dread note: Two pulses in one wrist.

+- [5C9] Reflection Darkens (Unguided State) — [Ambiguous‑Dark]
+  - What it means: Your reflection loses all guidance.
+The Anima's absence leaves you unanchored; choices feel hollow.
+  - Unlock cues: Choose Condemn Both (4C4) with high isolation flags.
+  - Dread note: Mirrors show only what is, without reflection of what might be.

+- [5C11] Omniscient Bride (New God Ending) — [Ambiguous‑Dark]
+  - What it means: The Bride speaks as the highest authority.
+You and she share one will.
+The Veil obeys — for now.
+  - Unlock cues: Choose Merge With Both (4C5) under controlled integration or deliberate union ritual.
+  - Dread note: Birds stop mid‑flight when she exhales.

+- [5C12] Reflection Binds to Her (Loss of Autonomy) — [Ambiguous‑Dark]
+  - What it means: The Ashen Bride owns the answer before you ask it.
+You still act — through permissions.
+  - Unlock cues: Choose Merge With Both (4C5); cede choices in reflection scenes.
+  - Dread note: Your reflection looks right to her before it looks to you.

+**Cave Guardian (Rootdeep) Final Trial Outcomes (3C3 choices):**

+- **[5C13] The Guardian Transforms (Rootdeep Integration)** — **[Good]**
+  - What it means: You descend into the Chasm of Rootdeep aged but unbroken.
+You face the Cave Guardian—the unintegrated shadow of Elar and the unlived burdens of generations—and *accept* it rather than resist.
+The monster transforms and merges with you.
+The shadow comes to light; the unlived becomes integrated.
+You escape the cave older, marked, but whole.
+The cycle breaks.
+  - Unlock cues: Reach the final trial (3C3) in Rootdeep.
+Demonstrate acceptance of shadow (through earlier Voice/Bride/Spirit choices that favored integration over domination).
+Succeed in the final confrontation by *integrating* rather than defeating the Guardian.
+  - Bright note: The weight you carry is visible but no longer devouring.
+Your reflection holds your own face—and something ancient and wise behind it.
+Bells ring with your hands now.

+- **[5C14] The Guardian Consumes (Rootdeep Consumption)** — **[Traumatic]**
+  - What it means: You descend into the Chasm of Rootdeep and confront the Cave Guardian.
+Your light is not enough.
+The Guardian consumes what you carry—your essence, your lens-power, your coherence.
+You escape hollow, corrupted, and irreparably fractured.
+The shadow is not integrated; it feeds on you instead.
+The cycle continues unbroken.
+  - Unlock cues: Reach the final trial (3C3) in Rootdeep.
+Fail the integration check or choose to resist/dominate rather than accept the Guardian.
+Accumulate high corruption before the descent.
+  - Dread note: You stumble out of the cave older than you should be, but there is no wisdom in your age—only hunger.
+Your reflection moves without your permission.
+Sometimes it whispers in Elar's voice.

 ## Epilogue and Credits Signals